Ask a COVID-19 Question

 Montenegro Entry and Exit Requirements:

-- Mandatory self-isolation for travelers who have arrived from countries affected by the epidemic, as determined by health officials.
+· Mandatory quarantine for travelers who have arrived from countries affected by the epidemic, as determined by health officials.

-- On March 19, the authorities announced increased surveillance and enforcement of self-isolation orders for people recently returned from aboard and their family members.
+· On March 19, the authorities announced increased surveillance and enforcement of self-isolation orders for people recently returned from abroad and their family members.